Enema Nozzles, Silicone Colon Tubes, Lubricants

 We also stock plastisol enema nozzles that are soft, easy to insert, and strong but very flexible.
 Each plastisol nozzle has four side outlets and one large front outlet.
 The connector end is graduated and firmly holds a 5/16-inch enema hose.

 Use a silicone colon tube to bring your liquid enema solution beyond the rectal area.
-The colon tube decreases cramping by delivering enema solution deeper into the colon.
-Colon tubes are the nozzle of choice when taking coffee enemas, bifidonate and aloe vera solutions, or other therapeutic enema solutions.
+The colon tube may decrease cramping by delivering enema solution deeper into the colon.
+Colon tubes are the nozzle of choice for probiotic implants, bifidonate and aloe vera solutions, or other therapeutic enema solutions.

 Some enema users prefer inflatable enema retention nozzles.
 Inflatable enema nozzles offer a hands-free enema experience while alleviating the concern that you will leak or not be able to retain the enema solution.
 These nozzles utilize an inflatable bulb on the tip of the nozzle to create a seal to retain an enema solution.